 1. ‘World’s Luxury Guide’

 Not only was this website unheard of, but the name ‘World’s Luxury Guide’ itself suggested its unreliability.
 When Alt News attempted to access the URL provided by Business Insider, we were redirected to a “Not Found” page.
-Accessing the website’s archived pages revealed to us that it has been taken down since over a year.
+Accessing the website’s archived pages revealed that it has been taken down for over three years.

 Forbes had published an article in 2011 titled – ‘India’s 100 Richest’ – which does not include Gandhi’s name.
-In 2012, The Guardian had published a report on the world’s richest leaders, however, it too did not include Gandhi.
-On Bloomberg, Alt News back-searched till 2010 but found nothing of relevance.
-The remaining attribution provided by Business Insider – OpenSecret – has never written any report on the former Congress President.
+In 2012, The Guardian had published a report on the world’s richest leaders, however, it too did not include Gandhi., Alt News back-searched till 2010 on the website of Bloomberg but found nothing of relevance.
+The remaining attribution provided by Business Insider – OpenSecret – has never written any report on the Congress president.

 It was thus evident that Business Insider (and ‘World’s Luxury Guide’) was not a source that could be trusted.